CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 * (1.0) Order-independent translucency using a k-buffer.
 * (0.5) **Mouse**-based interactive camera support.

-This extra feature list is not comprehensive.
-If you have a particular idea you would like to implement, please **contact us first**.

 **IMPORTANT:**
 For each extra feature, please provide the following brief analysis: